PillePalle667/uibk_ps_parsys/exercise02/README.md

-# Parallel System
 PS Parallel System

-Authors: Bernhard, Karen Errou, Zahra jafari
+Authors: Bernhard, Karen Errou, Zahra Jafari Exercise02.
 Team: A

 ### Part 1

-1. Nested vector is pretty good, if data is only ever added at the end if top level, otherwise is inefficiencies during construction and run-time memory footprint and should be avoided if possible.
-Contiguous is allocation method which each file occupies a set of consecutive addresses on disk.
-Contiguous with indirection use to address disk space to large files and allow the greatest flexibility for file sizes and the fastest retrieval time.
-Contiguous with multiplication : Regarding to allocation partition, there are holes which are scattered throughout memory.
-Searching for best and first fit allocation in terms of speed and storage utilization are iterated for each allocation.
-So the time of searching for storage allocation is issue.
+** Nested Vector: Nested vector have some disadvantages:
+                               -- The allocation needed is the number of rows times instead of 1.
+                               -- Access an element takes longer.
+                  This is why having a 1D vector is better.
+** Contiguous multiplicaton: It offers a 1 dimension Matrix multiplication which is faster than 2D (Nested Vector) since it consumes less memory and allocation and deallocation overhead.

+** Contiguous with indirection: TODO

-2. ### Using pref on benchmarking versions
+### Using pref on benchmarking versions

 Benchmarking by using multitime for having min, max and mean value on three versions.